 See the Person – Looking beyond the label

-Epilepsy New Zealand has launched a new video campaign – See the Person
+Each year, Epilepsy New Zealand runs a video campaign called See the Person.

-Whether you’re a family member, friend, colleague, caregiver, or someone who has witnessed a seizure, your perspective is important and your story matters.
+Whether it be a family member, friend, colleague, caregiver, or someone who has witnessed a seizure, their perspective is important and their story matters.

 Our goal is simple but powerful: